+Section F

-Section F Options to present additional relevant information
+Options to present additional relevant information

-Over time, a number of issues have arisen that are important for some submissions but are not necessary for all submissions.
-These have included include quality use of medicines (QUM), risk-sharing arrangements (RSAs), equity principles, 'rule of rescue' and other relevant factors that can affect PBAC's assessment of proposed drugs.
+Section F of a submission to PBAC is intended to assist the consideration of issues that are important for some submissions but are not necessary for all submissions.
+These include quality use of medicines (QUM), risk-sharing arrangements (RSAs), equity principles, 'rule of rescue' and other relevant factors that can affect PBAC's assessment of proposed medicines.

-This section is intended to assist the consideration of such issues in relation to a submission.
-It does not cover all possible issues.
+This guidance does not cover all possible issues.
 Ultimately, a sponsor may include in a submission any information that is relevant to PBAC's decision.